kkipngenokoech/100_days_of_code/REACT/README.md

     to verify node version - node --version to verify npm version - npm --version
 ## SETTING UP A REACTJS PROJECT
+command used - `npx create-react-app hacker-stories` then cd into the directory `cd hacker-stories` then run `npm start`